JakeSteam/blog-programming/_drafts/2023-02-25-using-simplejekyllsearch-for-easy-and-quick-site-search.md

 title: Using SimpleJekyllSearch for easy and quick site searching
 author: Jake Lee
 layout: post
-image: /assets/images/2023/v103-search-new-appearance.png
+image: /assets/images/2023/new-search-banner.png
 tags:
     - Search
     - Jekyll
 ---

 Historically, my Jekyll sites have always have a very slow search.
-Recently I updated minimaJake to use SimpleJekyllSearch, and now it's almost instant and easy to customise!
+Recently I updated [minimaJake](https://github.com/JakeSteam/minimaJake/) to use [SimpleJekyllSearch](https://github.com/christian-fei/Simple-Jekyll-Search), and now it's almost instant and easy to customise!
 Here's some more detail on how it works.

 ## Before & after